cristoichkov/Abies_religiosa_vs_ozone/GENERAL_README.md

 :page_facing_up: **`/README.md`**

 This is a markdown file.
-It is a description file particular of this section.
+It is a description file particular of this directory and analysis.

 :page_facing_up: **`/Discussion and conclusion.md`**